postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 * [Alerts on Opsgenie](#alerts-on-opsgenie)

-[Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool that allows you to effectively manage alerts across the infrastructure.
+[Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool that lets you effectively manage alerts across the infrastructure.
 It has several communication features such as SMS, phone calls, and iOS & Android push notifications, and collaboration features such as escalations and schedules.

 This integration with Opsgenie triggers an alert in Opsgenie whenever there is an alert in Postman Monitor.
 The alert will then automatically close after the first successful run.

-This integration allows you to configure [Postman Monitors](/docs/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever your monitor fails.
+This integration lets you configure [Postman Monitors](/docs/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever your monitor fails.

-## Get the Opsgenie API Key
+## Get the Opsgenie API key

 Sign in to your Opsgenie account and go to the **Teams** tab and select the team you will add an integration to.